hhucn/dbas/docs/installation.rst

 D-BAS
 -----
 You can configure all entries in the ``app:main`` section of the ini-file in environment variables.
-By default D-BAS takes all environment variables with prefix ``DBAS_`` and adds them to the configuration, after parsing the .ini file itself.
+By default D-BAS takes all environment variables with prefix ```` and adds them to the configuration, after parsing the .ini file itself.
 The name of the environment variable will be the key of the new configuration entry, after some transformations.

 1. The prefix will be stripped.